marcelscruz/dev-resources/CONTRIBUTING.md

 -   resources should align with the purpose of the project
 -   resources shouldn't be a duplicate; a text search on the README file should be enough to find this answer
--   the list of resources is written in JavaScript; if you need assistance on this matter, please open an issue with the resource's information
+-   the list of resources is written in TypeScript; if you need assistance on this matter, please open an issue with the resource's information
 -   make sure to check all items listed on the [pull request template](PULL_REQUEST_TEMPLATE.md) before submitting your contribution

 ## Adding a resource